jaredhendrickson13/pfsense-api/docs/DISPATCHERS_AND_CACHING.md

 [PHP reference](https://pfrest.org/php-docs/namespaces/restapi-dispatchers.html).

 !!!
 Note
-    You can bypass the Dispatcher spawning processes in the background by setting the ['async' control parameter](https://pfrest.org/COMMON_CONTROL_PARAMETERS/#async) to `false`.
+    You can bypass the Dispatcher process spawning in the background in your API calls by setting the ['async' control parameter](https://pfrest.org/COMMON_CONTROL_PARAMETERS/#async) to `false`.
 This will cause the Dispatcher to execute the operation within the main process and wait for the operation to complete before returning a response.